Sierra at Tahoe Ski Area Snowboarding

-Southwest of South Lake Tahoe near Echo Summit, the Sierra-at-Tahoe ski area has runs spread over 2,000 acres served by 14 lifts that accesses a maximum vertical drop of 2,200 feet.
+Southwest of South Lake Tahoe near Echo Summit, the Sierra-at-Tahoe ski area has 46 runs spread over 2,000 acres served by 14 lifts that accesses a maximum vertical descent of 2,200 feet.
 With all this remote terrain, you can expect less crowds, more glades and amazing backcountry.
-Generally, this is a family oriented resort with 75% of runs either green or blue.
-But there are many challenging glades between the runs.
-Plus, there are several backcountry gates into the Eldorado National Forest.
+Generally, this is a family-oriented resort with 25% easy, 50% intermediate and 25% advanced runs.
+It's pretty snow-sure up here with over 300 inches of snowfall annually.
 On a powder day, try the Grandview Express lift to Preachers Trees and then Avalanche Bowl off Nob Hill.

-For steep and deep, drop into the 230 acre Huckleberry Bowl for a challenging 1,200 descent over cornices and through chutes.
+For steep and deep, snowboarders should drop into the 230 acre Huckleberry Bowl for a challenging 1,200 descent over cornices and through chutes.
 If you are looking for glades, try the right shoulder of Huckleberry along a lightly treed line called the Golf Course.
 The Huckleberry Gates lead into extreme backcountry terrain for some of the best snowboarding around within the Eldorado National Forest where you'll find cliffs, cornices, glades and bowls.

 The Sierra-At-Tahoe ski area is well known for its terrain parks with a total of 65 features overall.
 The Bashful Terrain Park offers long lines of features to explore.
 The Alley Terrain Park is known for the flow of its progression terrain features.

 If you are looking for some apres-ski, the best bet is the Sierra Pub at the Sierra-at-Tahoe base.

 To reach Sierra-at-Tahoe from South Lake Tahoe, head was on US 50 for 12 miles.
 Turn left onto Sierra-at-Tahoe Road.
 There are no base area accommodations.